itera-io/taikun-cli/.github/CONTRIBUTING.md

 ```

 We use `|| true` so that Shellspec won't consider this a failed test if the
 `taikun billing credential delete` command fails.
-Here we are only testing
+As we are only testing
-billing rule deletion, billing credential deletion is tested in another file.
+billing rule deletion in this specification, billing credential deletion should
+not impact the result of this test.
+Billing credential deletion is tested in
+its own file.

-We also redirect all eventual stderr output using the redirection `2>/dev/null`
+We also redirect all eventual error output using the redirection `2>/dev/null`
-and all stdout output using the `-q` (or `--quiet`) flag.
+and all standard output using the `-q` (or `--quiet`) flag.

 ### BeforeEach and AfterEach directives
 We will be testing three cases: